Autumn is coming to a close, and what better to part ways than with this carrot, leek, and mushroom risotto!

 If you frequent my blog, you know of our love for risotto.
 They often get flack for being difficult, but once you get into a rhythm, there is no going back.
 Yes, they do take some time but honestly, sooooo worth it!
 Risottos can be used as a side dish, appetizer, or even a main!
 How versatile!

-- 3 1/2 cups vegetable stock (or your favourite stock!). simmering on stove top.
+- 3 ½ cups vegetable stock (or your favorite stock!). simmering on stove top.

 - 3 tbsp. butter